Careers for People Who Want to Work With People

 Hospitality/tourism

-The hospitality and tourism industries offer great chances to learn about new places and people, possibly travel to new exciting place, and share the things you love with those who have never visited or seen something before.
+The hospitality and tourism industries offer great chances to learn about new places and people, possibly travel to new exciting places, and share the things you love with those who have never visited or seen something before.
 I've spent some time working in this field, and I treasure the opportunity every day to share what I love with new people and hear their stories and experiences along the way.
 There are many different aspects and fields to explore in hospitality, from event planning to customer service, but you’ll definitely need strong communication skills wherever you work.

 Human resources